I am looking to join the society

 The society is keenly aware of the importance of a multi-disciplinary approach in the care of our patients.
 Colorectal surgeons, gastroenterologists, urogynaecologists, urologists, physiotherapists, radiologists, chronic pain practitioners, research practitioners, GI physiologists, continence advisors, specialist nurses, behavioural therapists, psychologists with an interest in pelvic floor disorders and clinical scientists with an interest in colonic and pelvic floor physiology are encouraged to join under the appropriate membership categories.

 Membership will be granted based on the ability to demonstrate excellence in the delivery of specialist pelvic floor services.
-Members should be actively engaged in the study or management of patients with pelvic floor disorders.
-There is currently no subscription charge for membership of the Pelvic Floor Society provided that colorectal surgeons are mebers of ACPGBI and other allied healthcare professionals are members of their respective professional associations.
+Members should be actively engaged in the study or managemnet of patients with pelvic floor disorders.
+There is currently no subscription charge for the membership of TPFS provided that colorectal surgeons are members of ACPGBI and other allied healthcare professionals are members of their respective professional associations.

 Benefits Of Joining The Pelvic Floor Society

 - Full membership is free if you are a member of your official body: Being a member of TPFS is free providing you are a member of your official body i.e. ACPGBI and UKCS.
 As a result members receive a copy of Colorectal Disease every month and have a discount rate when registering for national and international meetings.
 Professional representation at NICE, NHS England, ACPGBI, RCS & RCOG.